Where do I start?

 - Veteran who did not receive a dishonorable discharge.

-- Immediate family member of a veteran who separated within the last five years.
+- Immediate family member of a veteran claimed as a dependent.

 - Eligible person entitled to benefits under 38 U.S.C.
 Chapter 30 Montgomery G.I.
 Bill – Active Duty Educational Assistance Program or Chapter 33 Post 9/11 Educational Assistance Program.